Orama-Interactive/Pixelorama-Docs/docs/user_manual/installation.md

 ## macOS
 macOS users can download Pixelorama from itch.io and GitHub Releases, as shown above.
 If you encounter any issues with macOS saying that the application is damaged, [see this troubleshooting page](../troubleshooting/#macos-says-that-pixelorama-is-damaged).

+## Android
+Android users can download Pixelorama only from itch.io at the moment.
+It's still in an experimental phase and it's mostly meant to be used in tablets, as the user interface has not been properly adapted for mobile phones at the moment.
+Once we're more confident of its quality, we will publish it to places like F-Store, and eventually Google Play.

 ## Early Access - "Nightly" Versions
 If you want to try the latest unstable builds of Pixelorama, you can find them [here](https://nightly.link/Orama-Interactive/Pixelorama/workflows/dev-desktop-builds/master), available for Windows 64-bit, Linux 64-bit, as well as macOS.
 There is also an early-access Web version available [here](https://orama-interactive.github.io/Pixelorama/early_access/).